 The Whole School Approach

-- Aims to develop an ethos and environment that supports learning and promotes the health and wellbeing of all
+- Aims to develop an ethos and environment that supports learning and promotes the health and wellbeing of staff and pupils.

 - Consults and encourages participation of all within the school community